Skip to content

 Cleansing: The First Step

 Cleansing is crucial for removing overnight oil buildup and impurities.
-Use a gentle, foaming cleanser that targets oily skinOpens in a new tab. without stripping its natural moisture.
+Use a gentle, foaming cleanser that targets oily skin without stripping its natural moisture.

 Toning: Balancing the Skin